discentem/blog-content/content/posts/glazier.md

 - **Problem**: Even if we solve partitioning the drive and install vanilla Windows 10, we still haven't done anything novel or special.
 We should also install some packages such as a configuration management tools ([Puppet](https://puppet.com/try-puppet/open-source-puppet/download/), [Saltstack](https://saltproject.io/), etc) and a package manager ([Chocolatey](https://chocolatey.org/), [Googet](https://github.com/google/googet), [Gorilla](https://github.com/1dustindavis/gorilla), etc).
 - **Solution**: Add some Glazier config to automatically log in after the host OS is installed and do stuff.
 See https://github.com/google/glazier/blob/master/docs/setup/README.md#images--sysprep for some ideas.

-#### We could write some new Glazier actions in go or re-imagine the entire tool
+#### We could write some new Glazier actions in go or re-imagine the entire tool.
 - **Problem**: Setting up Python in WinPE is a giant pain.
 If it were a single go binary, setup would be easier.
 It seems like the folks at Google [have the same idea](https://github.com/google/glazier/tree/master/go).
 But none of the Glazier actions currently use this code (yet).

 - **Possible Solutions**: